Theft and

 Claim of Rightful Ownership

-Note: Returning stolen property is not a legal defense against the charge itself, though it may influence sentencing or the District Attorney's decision to file charges.
+Note: Returning stolen property is not a legal defense against the charge itself, though it may influence the District Attorney's decision to file or continue charges.